rodrigoferrazazevedo/remote-laboratory/README.md

 ## Overview

+> ⚠️ **UFG TCC adaptation:** This repository extends the public work available at [github.com/RodSalg/remote-laboratory](https://github.com/RodSalg/remote-laboratory).
+> The entire codebase, folder naming and original scripts remain credited to the authors of that project; the changes documented here are exclusive to the capstone requirements at Universidade Federal de Goiás (UFG).

+---

+## Adaptations for the TCC project

+- `bot/readfiles.py`: CLI helper that scans every `.csv` located in the project root and prints each file as a formatted text table (normalizes column sizes, pads spacing, and keeps headers aligned).
+Run `python bot/readfiles.py` to inspect collected datasets directly from the terminal.

+---

+## Remote Laboratory

 The **Remote Laboratory** project provides a robust and automated system for **collecting**, **saving**, and **organizing** data from a Siemens PLC via the Snap7 communication protocol.
 The collected data is processed in real time, stored both in text/CSV files, and inserted into a structured **MySQL database** for further analysis.

 The system is designed to facilitate experiments in mechatronics and automation laboratories, especially for pattern detection based on pulse trains.

+This fork customizes configuration, documentation and helper scripts for the UFG capstone without altering the original ownership of the core solution.

 ---